-- a. that is capable of being filled with water to a depth greater than 300 millimetres, and - b. that is solely or principally used, or that is designed, manufactured or adapted to be solely or principally used, for the purpose of swimming, wading, paddling or any other human aquatic activity and includes a spa pool, but does not include a spa bath, anything that is situated within a bathroom or anything declared by the regulations not to be a swimming pool for the purposes of this Act traffic generating development means development defined as traffic generating development under Schedule 3 of the SEPP (Transport and Infrastructure) 2021 tree removal notification means the Port Stephens Council Tree Removal Form.
-The Form is available from the Port Stephens Council Website tree technical specification means the Port Stephens Council tree technical specification1.
-The specification is available from the Port Stephens Council Website urban release area has the same meaning as in the Local Environmental Plan vegetated riparian zone means the vegetated riparian zone that adjoins the channel comprising the bed and banks of the watercourse of a riparian corridor vegetation management plan (VMP) means a vegetation management plan as described under the Port Stephens Council tree technical specification1 virgin excavated natural material (VENM) means natural material (such as clay, gravel, sand, soil or rock fines):
+- a. that is capable of being filled with water to a depth greater than 300 millimetres, and - b. that is solely or principally used, or that is designed, manufactured or adapted to be solely or principally used, for the purpose of swimming, wading, paddling or any other human aquatic activity and includes a spa pool, but does not include a spa bath, anything that is situated within a bathroom or anything declared by the regulations not to be a swimming pool for the purposes of this Act traffic generating development means development defined as traffic generating development under Schedule 3 of the SEPP (Transport and Infrastructure) 2021 tree bond means a monetary bond received by council from the proponent to compensate for the loss or damage of the tree should it occur during the term of the agreement.

+Note: swimming pool has the same meaning as in the Swimming Pools Act 1992 tree removal notification means the Port Stephens Council Tree Removal Form.
+The Form is available from the Port Stephens Council Website biodiversity technical specification means the Port Stephens Council biodiversity technical specification1.
+The specification is available from the Port Stephens Council Website urban release area has the same meaning as in the Local Environmental Plan vegetated riparian zone means the vegetated riparian zone that adjoins the channel comprising the bed and banks of the watercourse of a riparian corridor vegetation management plan (VMP) means a vegetation management plan as described under the Port Stephens Council biodiversity technical specification1 virgin excavated natural material (VENM) means natural material (such as clay, gravel, sand, soil or rock fines):